raghavrajsah/personal_portfolio/README.md

 - **Certifications**: Edit `client/src/components/certifications.tsx` with your credentials
 - **Contact**: Update `client/src/components/contact.tsx` with your contact info

+### CV Request Configuration
+- **Email Recipient**: Update the email address in `netlify/functions/request-cv.js` (line 47) to receive CV request notifications
+- **Email Service**: Modify the email service configuration in `netlify/functions/request-cv.js` if using a different provider than Gmail

 ### Images & Assets
 - Add your profile photo and project images to `client/public/`
 - Update logos and icons as needed